abhidadhaniya23/Node-and-express-structure-using-cpp/README.md

 # Node and express structure using c++ program

-We know that, we all programmers are too lazy :sweat_smile: So that I craeted this repository :star_struck:
+We know that, we all programmers are too lazy :sweat_smile: So that I created this repository :star_struck:
 You can do some below tasks using compiled .exe file.

 - Install express